YouPers/yp-backend/README.md

 ### Continuous Deployment to Heroku:

-CircleCI automatically deploys this project to Heroku whenever all Tests pass on the CircleCI Server.
+CircleCI automatically deploys this project to the respective server instance, depending on the branch being built

 Heroku uses:

-- "ci" environmont (see config.js) for the master branch, deploys to http://yp-backend-ci.herokuapp.com
+- "ci" environmont (see config.js) for the master branch, deploys to https://cimaster.youpers.com
-- "test" environment (see config.js) for the test branch, deploys to http://yp-backend-test.herokupp.com
+- "uat" environment (see config.js) for the uat branch, deploys to https://uat.youpers.com

 ## Logging and Debugging